Chambers Social Responsibility

 As a Chambers, we support the London Legal Support Trust in its fundraising initiatives.
 In the last year, we have taken part in the Great Legal Bake and several Legal Lockdown Quizzes.
 We also participate in the annual London Legal Walk.

 We support members and staff who undertake fundraising events for charities of their choice.
-Our Assistant Practice Manager, Stephen Bush, is currently training for the London Marathon for the Malawi Bail Project.
-You can track his progress and support him here.
+In 2021, our Assistant Practice Manager, Stephen Bush, ran the London Marathon for the Malawi Bail Project.
+Dickon Edwards ran the Royal Parks Half Marathon for Cancer Research UK.
+In February 2022, Jo Morris did a firewalk for ProDogs Direct.

 A career at the self-employed Bar can be very stressful, and we are conscious that our members and staff frequently work long hours on cases which are legally demanding and involve clients in pressurised and emotional circumstances.
 We provide informal support networks including a regular ‘Chambers Tea’ for all members, a get together for junior members at least fortnightly, and a buddy scheme for pupils.
 We operate an open door policy within Chambers, and members are encouraged to turn to each other for help and support.